harmony-one/h/progress/konstantin-potapov.md

+2025-06-27 Fri: I focused on improving cross-platform test reliability.
+While working with the 1.9 and 1.10 branches, I identified macOS-specific issues and addressed them by creating a Docker-based, platform-independent testing setup.
+It currently supports the go-test command and is designed to be extensible to other test commands.

+I also handled on-call responsibilities and reviewed multiple pull requests.

+---

 2025 Q2 Review

 During Q1 2025, I focused on improving Harmony’s P2P consensus, EVM execution, gas calculation, and precompiled contract infrastructure.
 I upgraded the codebase to Ethereum 1.10, integrating the London and Berlin hard forks to ensure full compatibility.